UFC 282: Blachowicz vs. Ankalaev: Predictions & Analysis

 A few statistical edges stand out.
 Lungiambula throws significantly more leather — a 0.0 sig. strike per minute gap.
 Lungiambula is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Lungiambula has tighter striking defense, making opponents miss more often.

-**The Pick: Edmen Shahbazyan over Dalcha Lungiambula.** The model is firm on this one: Shahbazyan at 75%.
+The Pick: Edmen Shahbazyan over Dalcha Lungiambula.
+We're leaning Shahbazyan here at 72%, a solid but not overwhelming edge.
 The market and our model are aligned — the line looks fair.

 Chris Curtis vs Joaquin Buckley

-Buckley is rated at 1728 — 470 points above Curtis's 1258.
+Buckley is rated at 1750 — 455 points above Curtis's 1295.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
-Buckley has won 6 straight.

 Both fighters land in our "Striker" archetype — fighters with a well-rounded skill set.
 When mirror matchups like this happen, the edge usually goes to whoever can impose their preferred pace and range.